oacore/about/data/documentation/discovery-plugin.md

 title: CORE Discovery repository plugin documentation
 ---

-Thank you for registering for the CORE&nbsp;Discovery repository plugin.
-To install the&nbsp;plugin to your repository follow the instructions below.
+To install the CORE Discovery plugin to your repository you first need to have an account with the [CORE Repository Dashboard](~services/repository-dashboard/).
+To register with the Dashboard [send us an email](~contact).

+When you get the plugin ID from the "Get Discovery" tab in the CORE Repository Dashboard you can move on with the instructions below.

 <section class="section" id="eprints">
 <h2>EPrints repositories</h2>